Benzodiazepines and Dementia: Is There A Link Between Them?

 - “Benzodiazepine Use and Risk of Developing Alzheimer’s Disease or Vascular Dementia: A Case–Control Analysis”.
 It is from Drug Safety in 2015.
 This study clearly rejects the theory that benzodiazepines could cause dementia.

-Conclusion: What It Means For The Patients?
+Risks For The Patients?

 There may be a link.
 However, they have not been able to show a “cause and effect” relation between these two.
 This is according to his studies conducted till date.